LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Explicit Butcher tables
 ---------------------------

-In the category of explicit Runge-Kutta methods, ARKODE includes methods that have orders 2 through 6, with embeddings that are of orders 1 through 5.
+In the category of explicit Runge--Kutta methods, ARKODE includes methods that have orders 2 through 6, with embeddings that are of orders 1 through 5.
+Each of ARKODE's explicit Butcher tables are specified via a unique ID:

+.. c:enum:: ARKODE_ERKTableID

+with values specified for each method below (e.g., ``ARKODE_HEUN_EULER_2_1_2``).

 .. _Butcher.Heun_Euler: